 We decided to push on the West Fox and, as a map below shows, beached on the east side of the island and spent about 40 minutes on a 1.2 kilometer walk around the perimeter of the island.
 What we found were a number of excellent campsite possibilities and a variety of eye-catching views to frame in our view finders.
 The pix below show a little of what caught our attention, beginning with the wave-like shapes of the water-smoothed rocks at the island’s east end.

 As we came back to our canoe we met a fellow paddler, a kayaker who had spent the night on the island.
-He was off towards the east end of P.E.I just like we were – and later that day we would see him again.
+He was heading to the east end of P.E.I. just like we were – and later that day we would see him again.

-Our weather luck held out and we had fine wind and wave conditions as we headed north past Martin’s Island and East Fox Island before stopping for lunch in a shady cove on the east side of Used-To-Be Island.
+Our weather luck held out and we had fine wind and wave conditions as we headed north past Martin’s Island and East Fox Island before stopping for lunch in a shady cove on the east side of Used-To-Be Island (which is still an island!).

 Lunch done we went for a walk north of where we were sitting in the shade and came to what was obviously a popular large campsite as indicated by a couple of fire circles.
 Behind us was also a possible path to a hilltop viewpoint from which we could scan eastward towards the Desjardin Bays and beyond.
 I’ll admit that given the heat my first impulse was to say “Forget it, it’s too hot to be scrambling up there” but Max persisted so I figured “Okay, let’s git ‘er dun then” and up we went, rock climbing in our L.L.
 Bean boots!